Adurzada/Tweebert/README.md

 LOCAL START.
 To make it work on localhost:
 1. download all files, place in a folder.
+!!!
+YOU NEED APIS.
+EITHER CONTACT ME OR USE YOURS.
 2. Index.html, Contact.html - are main files of the website (press on Index.html or open in any browser to see the website)
 3. BEFORE SUBMITTING A QUERY:                                                                                                       !!!!!!
     Open Server.ipynb in Jupyter Notebook, and run the main cell (there is only one)